Information Extraction in Low-Resource Scenarios: Survey and Perspective: Preliminary on Low-resource IE

-Knowledge Extraction (KE) \cite{EMNLP2020_OpenUE} in NLP aims to extract structural information from unstructured texts, such as Named Entity Recognition (NER) \cite{TACL2016_NER_BiLSTM}, Relation Extraction (RE) \cite{EMNLP2015_RE_PCNN} and Event Extraction (EE) \cite{ACL2015_EE_DMCNN}.
-Generally, KE can be regarded as structured prediction tasks, where a classifier is trained to approximate a target function $F(x) \rightarrow y$, where $x \in \mathcal{X}$ denotes the input data and $y \in \mathcal{Y}$ denotes the output class sequence.
-For instance, given a sentence ‘‘\emph{Jack is married to the Iraqi microbiologist known as Dr. Germ.}":
+Generally, {\ours} \cite{EMNLP2020_OpenUE,EMNLP2022_DeepKE} can be regarded as structured prediction tasks \cite{ICML2005_StructPred}, where a classifier is trained to approximate a target function $F(x) \rightarrow y$, where $x \in \mathcal{X}$ denotes the input data and $y \in \mathcal{Y}$ denotes the output class sequence.
+This includes the subtasks of Named Entity Recognition (NER), Relation Extraction (RE) and Event Extraction (EE).
+For instance, given a sentence ``\emph{Jack is married to the Iraqi microbiologist known as Dr. Germ.}'':